strawst/strawhouse-doc/docs/command/reference-config.md

     ```shell
     strawc config set --name key
    ```
-   > You may prompt to enter device password as the key is stored in [Keychain](https://support.apple.com/guide/keychain-access/welcome/mac).
+   > You may be prompted to enter device password as the key is stored in [Keychain](https://support.apple.com/guide/keychain-access/welcome/mac).

 2. Set backend address
     ```shell